 If you don’t have great soil you can use the mulch method.
 This involves “planting” potatoes without actually planting them.
 You will lay the potato seeds on top of the soil, and cover them with a good amount of mulch.
 Just like the other two methods, as the potatoes grow you will add more mulch to keep them covered and out of direct sunlight.
 This is a very simple method, but if you have critters such as rabbits or deer that wonder often, this may not be the best option for your plants.

 Have you ever tried growing potatoes?
-We would love to hear about the method you used, along with your results, leave a comment or send us an email.
+We would love to hear about the method you used along with your results, send us an email.
 When you are ready to plant your potatoes come see us for any of your soil or mulch needs.